DecidrApp/decidr/README.md

 # Decidr
-A React Native application for make group decision.
+A mobile application to help users make a group decision on what food to order from your local food delivery app.

 ## Proposal
 ### Presentation